cthackers/adm-zip/APPNOTE.md

                                             file name length field

     The Base 16 value assigned as a masked file name is simply a sequentially incremented value for each file starting with 1 for the first file.
-    Modifications to a ZIP file may cause different values to be stored for each file.
-For compatibility, the file name field in the Local Header should never be left blank.
+    Modifications to a ZIP file MAY cause different values to be stored for each file.
+For compatibility, the file name field in the Local Header SHOULD NOT be left blank.
 As of Version 6.2 of this specification, the Compression Method and Compressed Size fields are not yet masked.
-    Fields having a value of 0xFFFF or 0xFFFFFFFF for the ZIP64 format should not be masked.
+    Fields having a value of 0xFFFF or 0xFFFFFFFF for the ZIP64 format SHOULD NOT be masked.

     7.3.3 Encrypting the Central Directory

     Encryption of the Central Directory does not include encryption of the Central Directory Signature data, the Zip64 End of Central Directory record, the Zip64 End of Central Directory Locator, or the End of Central Directory record.
 The ZIP file comment data is never encrypted.

-    Before encrypting the Central Directory, it may optionally be compressed.
+    Before encrypting the Central Directory, it MAY optionally be compressed.
     Compression is not required, but for storage efficiency it is assumed this structure will be compressed before encrypting.
 Similarly, this specification supports compressing the Central Directory without requiring that it also be encrypted.
 Early implementations of this feature will assume the encryption method applied to files matches the encryption applied to the Central Directory.

     Encryption of the Central Directory is done in a manner similar to that of file encryption.
 The encrypted data is preceded by a decryption header.
 The decryption header is known as the Archive Decryption Header.
 The fields of this record are identical to the decryption header preceding each encrypted file.
 The location